-- 11.1.
-Individuals hold the right to request the deletion or removal of personal data where there is no compelling reason for its continued processing. - 11.2.
-Individuals have the right to erasure in the following circumstances: - Where the personal data is no longer necessary in relation to the purpose for which it was originally collected/processed.
+- 12.1.
+Individuals hold the right to request the deletion or removal of personal data where there is no compelling reason for its continued processing. - 12.2.
+Individuals have the right to erasure in the following circumstances: - Where the personal data is no longer necessary in relation to the purpose for which it was originally collected/processed. - When the individual withdraws their consent. - When the individual objects to the processing and there is no overriding legitimate interest for continuing the processing. - The personal data was unlawfully processed. - The personal data is required to be erased in order to comply with a legal obligation. - The personal data is processed in relation to the offer of information society services (online services) to a child. - 12.3.
+The Trust will comply with the request for erasure without undue delay and at the latest within one month of receipt of the request. - 12.4.
+The Trust has the right to refuse a request for erasure where the personal data is being processed for the following reasons: - To exercise the right of freedom of expression and information. - To comply with a legal obligation for the performance of a public interest task or exercise of official authority. - For public health purposes in the public interest.

-- When the individual withdraws their consent. - When the individual objects to the processing and there is no overriding legitimate interest for continuing the processing. - The personal data was unlawfully processed. - The personal data is required to be erased in order to comply with a legal obligation. - The personal data is processed in relation to the offer of information society services (online services) to a child. - 11.3.
-The Trust has the right to refuse a request for erasure where the personal data is being processed for the following reasons: - To exercise the right of freedom of expression and information. - To comply with a legal obligation for the performance of a public interest task or exercise of official authority. - For public health purposes in the public interest. - For archiving purposes in the public interest, scientific research, historical research or statistical purposes. - The exercise or defence of legal claims. - 11.4.
-As a child may not fully understand the risks involved in the processing of data when consent is obtained, special attention will be given to existing situations where a child has given consent to processing and they later request erasure of the data, regardless of age at the time of the request. - 11.5.
-Where personal data has been disclosed to third parties, they will be informed about the erasure of the personal data, unless it is impossible or involves disproportionate effort to do so. - 11.6.
+- For archiving purposes in the public interest, scientific research, historical research or statistical purposes. - The establishment, exercise or defence of legal claims. - 12.5.
+The Trust has the right to refuse a request for erasure for special category data where processing is necessary for: - Public health purposes in the public interest, e.g. protecting against serious cross-border threats to health - Purposes of preventative or occupational medicine, the working capacity of an employee, medical diagnosis, the provision of health of social care, or the management of health or social care systems or services. - 12.6.
+Requests for erasure will be handled free of charge; however the Trust may impose a 'reasonable fee' to cover the administrative costs of complying with requests that are manifestly unfounded or excessive or if an individual makes multiple requests at once. - 12.7.
+As a child may not fully understand the risks involved in the processing of data when consent is obtained, special attention will be given to existing situations where a child has given consent to processing and they later request erasure of the data, regardless of age at the time of the request. - 12.8.
+Where personal data has been disclosed to third parties, they will be informed about the erasure of the personal data, unless it is impossible or involves disproportionate effort to do so. - 12.9.
 Where personal data has been made public within an online environment, the Trust will inform other organisations who process the personal data to erase links to and copies of the personal data in question.

-12. The right to restrict processing
+13. The right to restrict processing